US Orders Only: $9.95 Flat Rate

 Roofs and Bird Droppings

-Take a look at the buildings around were you live.
-Notice the evidence that birds have been there from the whitish or off-white colored bird droppings on the roof peaks, ledges or even streaked down the side of the walls in extreme cases.
-A few properly placed off white or whitish colored dropping on your kit will show that not only people are present on your layout, but birds also.
-As you are only looking to give the appearance of bird life, do not over do the droppings.
-Finally, if you can find a couple of birds in your scale that are sitting, add them to the building’s roof line or a ledge.
+Take a look at the buildings around where you live.
+Notice the evidence that birds have been there from the whitish or off-white colored bird droppings on the roof peaks, ledges, or even streaked down the side of the walls in extreme cases.
+A few properly placed off-white or whitish-colored drops on your kit will show that people and birds are in your layout.
+If you only want to give the appearance of bird life, do not overdo the droppings.
+Finally, if you can find a couple of birds in your scale sitting, add them to the building’s roof line or a ledge.

 A Broken Window

-Using your hobby knife, scratch the window to indicate a cracked window or cut the window material to indicate a broken window.
-Remember that cracked window can be found on many buildings and never fixed.
-However, completely broken out windows are more for the abandoned buildings, sheds or Out Buildings.
+Using your hobby knife, scratch the window to indicate a cracked window or cut the window material to reveal a broken window.
+Remember that cracked windows can be found in many buildings and are never fixed.
+However, completely broken-out windows are more for abandoned buildings, sheds, or outbuildings.
 Remember to use this trick on only a few buildings.
 Let your viewers find the cracks and broken windows.

 Doors and Windows